fefe33/PasswordManager/README.md

 # PasswordManager
-a terminal based password manager with simple "encryption".
+a terminal based password manager with encryption.

 ## usage
 the app is used in a manner much similar to the metasploit-framework. upon launch the user is thrown into a shell-like prompt in which different unix-like commands may be typed.